 Emotional regulation is the ability to identify, understand, express and manage emotions in a healthy way.
 Some individuals (children, adolescents and adults) need direct, systematic and explicit teaching of emotional regulation skills.

-To learn more about this topic you can attend a free webinar we are running: 'Teaching Emotional Regulation Skills'
+To learn more about this topic you can attend a webinar: 'Teaching Emotional Regulation Skills'

 Importance of emotional regulation